Become familiar with the do's and don’ts when handling batteries.

-Batteries are safe, but precaution applies when touching damaged cells and when handling lead acid systems that have access to lead and sulfuric acid.
+Batteries are safe, but caution is necessary when touching damaged cells and when handling lead acid systems that have access to lead and sulfuric acid.
 Several countries label lead acid as hazardous material, and rightly so.
-Let’s look at the hazards if not properly handled.
+Lead can be a health hazard if not properly handled.

 Lead is a toxic metal that can enter the body by inhalation of lead dust or ingestion when touching the mouth with lead-contaminated hands.
-If leaked onto the ground, the acid and lead particulates contaminate the soil and become airborne when dry.
+If leaked onto the ground, acid and lead particles contaminate the soil and become airborne when dry.
 Children and fetuses of pregnant women are most vulnerable to lead exposure because their bodies are developing.
 Excessive levels of lead can affect a child’s growth, cause brain damage, harm kidneys, impair hearing and induce behavioral problems.
 In adults, lead can cause memory loss and lower the ability to concentrate, as well as harm the reproductive system.
 Lead is also known to cause high blood pressure, nerve disorders, and muscle and joint pain.
-Researchers believe that Ludwig van Beethoven became ill and died from lead poisoning.
+Researchers speculate that Ludwig van Beethoven became ill and died because of lead poisoning.

-The sulfuric acid in a lead acid battery is highly corrosive and is potentially more harmful than acids used in other battery systems.
-Eye contact can cause permanent blindness; swallowing damages internal organs that can lead to death.
-First aid treatment calls for flushing the skin for 10 to 15 minutes with large amounts of water to cool the affected tissues and to prevent secondary damage.
+The sulfuric acid in a lead acid battery is highly corrosive and is more harmful than acids used in most other battery systems.
+Contact with eye can cause permanent blindness; swallowing damages internal organs that can lead to death.
+First aid treatment calls for flushing the skin for 10–15 minutes with large amounts of water to cool the affected tissue and to prevent secondary damage.
 Immediately remove contaminated clothing and thoroughly wash the underlying skin.
-Always wear protective equipment when handling the sulfuric acid.
+Always wear protective equipment when handling sulfuric acid.

-Cadmium, which is used in nickel-cadmium batteries, is considered more harmful than lead if ingested.
-Workers at NiCd manufacturing plants in Japan have been experiencing heath problems from prolonged exposure to the metal, and governments have banned the disposal of nickel-cadmium batteries in landfills.
+Cadmium used in nickel-cadmium batteries is considered more harmful than lead if ingested.
+Workers at NiCd manufacturing plants in Japan have been experiencing health problems from prolonged exposure to the metal, and governments have banned disposal of nickel-cadmium batteries in landfills.
 The soft, whitish metal that occurs naturally in the soil can damage kidneys.
 Cadmium can be absorbed through the skin by touching a spilled battery.
-Since most NiCd batteries are sealed, there are no health risks in handling them.
-The caution applies when working with an open battery.
+Since most NiCd batteries are sealed, there are no health risks in handling intact cells; caution is required when working with an open battery.

-Charging batteries in living quarters should be safe.
-This also applies to lead acid.
-Ventilate the dwellings regularly as you would a kitchen when cooking.
+Charging batteries in living quarters should be safe, and this also applies to lead acid.
+Ventilate the area regularly as you would a kitchen when cooking.
 Lead acid produces some hydrogen gas but the amount is minimal when charged correctly.
-Hydrogen gas is explosive and one would need a concentration of 4% to create an explosion.
-This level would only be achieved if large lead acid batteries were charged in a sealed room.
+Hydrogen gas becomes explosive at a concentration of 4 percent.
+This would only be achieved if large lead acid batteries were charged in a sealed room.